SMRhadou/SMRhadou.github.io/_pages/about.md

 This perspective goes beyond traditional neural architectures and extends to transformers and diffusion models.
 I am particularly interested in diffusion models as optimization tools for stochastic optimization problems, where a single deterministic solution can be overly restrictive and suboptimal.
 However, mainstream diffusion models are not yet equipped for the challenges of optimization domains, especially when constraints, tradeoffs, and feasibility matter.
 I therefore develop architectures and dynamics that enable diffusion models to operate as principled tools for these settings.

-I am Samar (pronounced as Summer or /ˈsʌmə(ɹ)/), a PhD candidate at the <a href="https://www.upenn.edu/">University of Pennsylvania</a>.
+My name is Samar (pronounced as Summer), a PhD candidate at the <a href="https://www.upenn.edu/">University of Pennsylvania</a>.
 I work under the supervision of Prof. <a href="https://alelab.seas.upenn.edu/alejandro-ribeiro/">Alejandro Ribeiro</a>.

 <b>I am on the academic job market.</b>